trivago/Heimdallr.swift/README.md

 # Heimdall

-Heimdall is a [OAuth 2.0](https://tools.ietf.org/html/rfc6749) client specifically designed for easy usage.
+Heimdall is an [OAuth 2.0](https://tools.ietf.org/html/rfc6749) client specifically designed for easy usage.
 It currently only supports the [resource owner password credentials grant](https://tools.ietf.org/html/rfc6749#section-4.3) flow as well as [refreshing an access token](https://tools.ietf.org/html/rfc6749#section-6).

+If you are familiar with [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa), also check out [ReactiveHeimdall](https://github.com/rheinfabrik/ReactiveHeimdall)!

 ## Example